-The Steve Hicks School of Social Work and the Dell Medical School are currently recruiting postdoctoral fellows funded by a T32 award from the National Heart, Lung, and Blood Institute (NHLBI).
-Screening of applicants will begin on January 15, 2019, and will continue until the positions are filled.
+The Steve Hicks School of Social Work and the Dell Medical School are not currently recruiting postdoctoral fellows through the T32 award from the National Heart, Lung, and Blood Institute (NHLBI).
+The next recruitment cycle will begin in the Fall of 2020.
+Screening of applicants will continue until the positions are filled.

 - Increasing diversity among researchers in behavioral, population, and implementation science who focus on promoting equity in cardiovascular health.

 - Annual $60,000 stipend, health insurance, tuition, generous travel/ professional development allowance.

 - Two-year fellowship, starting in August, and contingent upon satisfactory progress.